daytonamelia/daytonamelia/README.md

 ## Bioinformatician, molecular biologist, and lover of logic and problem-solving.

-- 🔭 I’m currently working on a pipeline to identify linked genomic regions of causative mutations.
+- 🔭 I’m currently working on a pipeline to identify linked regions of causative mutations in a genome.
-- 🌱 I’m currently learning about bioinformatics, genomics, and statistics at the University of Oregon.
+- 🌱 I’m learning about bioinformatics, genomics, and statistics at the University of Oregon.
-- ❤️ I'm passionate about scientific communication and helping make bioinformatics accessible!
+- ❤️ I'm passionate about scientific communication and helping to make bioinformatics accessible.
 - ⚡ Fun fact: The heat-resistant enzyme Taq DNA polymerase used in PCR comes from the thermophilic bacteria _Thermus aquaticus_!

 <!--